danjavv/DarkPools-A2A/README.md

    cd backend && cargo build
-   pkill -f relay_server (if it is already running) cd backend && cargo run --bin relay_server (it starts the relay server and it should be visible like this - Relay server listening on ws://0.0.0.0:9007) cd backend && cargo run --bin backend (Output should be like this - Launching 3 parties… output buy:abc1 sell: abc2 output buy:abc3 sell: abc4
+   pkill -f relay_server (if it is already running) cd backend && cargo run --bin relay_server (it starts the relay server and it should be visible like this - Relay server listening on ws://0.0.0.0:9007) cd backend && cargo run --bin backend (Output should be like this - Order server listening on 127.0.0.1:8080) cd .. && python client.py (it should receive orders, launch the 3 parties and do the mpc computation)
-   All parties have finished.)
    ```

 1. **Clone the repository:**